krutulism/Cephalophore-Candles/README.md

-# Cephalophore-Candles
+# Ladder-LEDs
-KiCAD files for a chainable PCB of individually addressable LEDs.
+KiCAD 7 files for a chainable PCB of individually addressable LEDs.